 But when I did, I headed for Milne Bay.
 Because I wanted to see for myself what David Doubliett had photographed so well!
 That was just over 20 years ago and I recently completed my 24th trip to Papua New Guinea!

-Deacon’s Reef – my first trip to Milne Bay was in 2003 on Rob van der Loos liveaboard the MV Chertan.
+My first trip to Milne Bay was on Rob van der Loos liveaboard MV Chertan.
 About half-way through the trip we dropped anchor near the village of Lauadi.
 Which is located on the Solomon Sea side of the peninsular that forms the north coast of Milne Bay.

 Rob proceeded to brief us on Dinah’s Beach and the critters we could expect to see there.
 At the end of the briefing, knowing my preference for coral reefs and bigger marine creatures, Rob turned to me and said “there’s a nice spot around the headland if you prefer to shoot wide-angle”.

-So it was that when we all jumped into the water everybody but me turned right to explore Dinah’s Beach.
+So when we all jumped into the water, everybody but me, turned right to explore Dinah’s Beach.
 While I went left in search of what I later learned was called Deacon’s Reef.

 Simply stated, what I found was stunning – huge gorgonian fans and green tubastrea coral trees.
 Surrounded by what seemed like thousands of anthias, bright red sea whips and barrel sponges.
 All in about 12m of water with a canopy of lush rainforest just above.

 We stayed for two days at Lauadi and I spent most of my time round at Deacon’s Reef.
 Only putting in token early morning and late afternoon forays to see the critters at Dinah’s.

 I am sure everybody thought I was pretty weird spending so much time around the corner, when there were so many critters to see at Dinah’s!
 But I really did not care, it was just so special at the headland.